 .
 Once you’ve published your paid post, you can delete your previous post.
 Here's how to delete posts: Edit or delete my post

-- Tip: It’s helpful to add an amendment to your new post letting patrons know why there are seemingly “duplicate posts.”
+Tip: It’s helpful to add an amendment to your new post letting patrons know why their are seemingly “duplicate posts”.

 Q: Why do patrons get access to all of my back catalogue when they join?
 Why aren’t they charged?